difio/blog/source/_posts/2012-02-11-how-to-write-registration-agent-for-monupco.markdown

 * Add a README file with instructions how to install.
 Pay attention to end-user configuration settings and proper execution of the tool.
-The best place to place a call to the client side tool is a post_deploy/post_install hook.
+The best place to place a call to the registration script is a post_deploy/post_install hook.
 Some cloud platforms do not offer hooks.
 In this case you may want to ping us for some help.

 Congratulations!
-You have just written a client side tool for your favorite PaaS and programming language.
+You have just written a registration agent for your favorite PaaS and programming language.
 Sent us the code for review and we will add it to our GitHub channel.